edxmorgan/bluerov_navigatorlib_ros2/README.md

   - Verify that the path in `CMakeLists.txt` matches the output directory from your Rust build.
   - Ensure that the `LD_LIBRARY_PATH` is correctly set and exported.
   - Check the build logs from `colcon` for any errors.

-## License

-*Include your project's license information here.*

-## Contributing

-*Include guidelines for contributing to your project if applicable.*

-## Contact

-*Provide contact information or links to issue trackers if needed.*

 ---